Biden staff donate to group that pays bail in riot-torn Minneapolis

 “It is up to everyone to fight injustice,” Colleen May, who identified herself as an campaign organizer for Biden in South Carolina, Wisconsin and Florida, said in a Twitter post that included an image of her receipt from donating $50 to the Minnesota Freedom Fund.

-Reporting by Jason Lange in Washington; Additioanl reporting by Trevor Hunnicutt in New York; Editing by Daniel Wallis
+Reporting by Jason Lange in Washington and Trevor Hunnicutt in New York; Editing by Daniel Wallis